CleverCase/ember-bootstrap-controls/README.md

 # Ember-bootstrap-controls

-Ember-bootstrap-controls is a small library for quickly creating EmberJS forms that utilize the Bootstrap form and input stylings.
+WildlandUX is a library for quickly creating EmberJS forms that utilize the Bootstrap4 form and input styles and HTML &mdash; it includes accessiblity.

 This README outlines the details of using and collaborating on this Ember addon.